Lilyjjo/tldr-research/README.md

 ## What is this?

 This is a proof of concept uniswap v3 pool that auctions off the first swap in the pool per block, enabling the pool to capture some of the LVR arbitrage opportunity which it creates.
 The auction is written in solidity as a smart contract on [SUAVE](https://suave-alpha.flashbots.net/what-is-suave) and takes advantage of Suave's TEE enabled trusted execution and privacy to make the auction secure.
+The auction is a 2nd price sealed bid auction and is written to be reusable for other contexts.

 The goal of this repo are: